Let Premier Appraisals, Inc. help you learn if you can eliminate your PMI

-A 20% down payment is usually the standard when buying a house.
-Because the liability for the lender is generally only the difference between the home value and the sum remaining on the loan, the 20% adds a nice buffer against the charges of foreclosure, reselling the home, and typical value variationsin the event a purchaser defaults.
+A 20% down payment is typically the standard when buying a house.
+Considering the risk for the lender is generally only the remainder between the home value and the amount remaining on the loan, the 20% supplies a nice cushion against the charges of foreclosure, reselling the home, and typical value variationsin the event a purchaser defaults.

-How can a homeowner keep from bearing the expense of PMI?The Homeowners Protection Act of 1998 obligates the lenders on the majority of loans to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
-The law guarantees that, at the request of the home owner, the PMI must be released when the principal amount equals only 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+The law states that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
 So, smart homeowners can get off the hook a little earlier.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: